PiPar: Pipeline Parallelism for Collaborative Machine Learning: Experimental Studies

-The results presented here are to demonstrate the effectiveness of the pipeline optimisation approach in \PipeLearn.
-The experiments in this section will exhaustively benchmark all possible parameters, and prove that parameters selected by \PipeLearn\ is similar to the optimal values for the parameters.
+The results presented here demonstrate the effectiveness of the automated parameter selection approach in \PiPar.
+Initially, we exhaustively benchmarked all possible parameters to obtain the optimal parameters.
+We then show that \PiPar\ selects parameters that are obtained in less time than an exhaustive search, but achieves optimal or near-optimal training time.

-The control parameters of \PipeLearn, namely the split point $P^k$ and parallel batch number $N^k$ for device $k$, where $k=1,2,...,K$, which affects the training efficiency were presented in Section~\ref{subsec:optimise}.
-Section~\ref{subsec:eff-exp} demonstrated that \PipeLearn\ with the parameters selected by our optimisation approach outperforms FL and SFL in terms of training efficiency.
+The control parameters of \PiPar, namely split point $P^k$ and parallel batch number $N^k$ for device $k$, where $k=1,2,...,K$, affects training efficiency (Section~\ref{subsec:optimise}). $P^k$ and $N^k$ for all devices are the same in our experiments since we consider homogeneous devices; so we use $P$ and $N$.

-The split point $P$ and parallel batch number $N$ for every device is the same as the experiments are carried out with homogeneous devices.

-The number of split points are limited.
-As shown in Table~\ref{table:structure}, VGG5 and ResNet18 consist of 5 and 10 sequential parameterised layers, respectively.
-Hence, we have $P\in [1,5]$ for VGG5 and $P\in [1,10]$ for ResNet18.
-The parallel batch numbers are also limited.
-As mentioned in Section~\ref{subsec:setup}, the batch size for \PipeLearn\ is $\lfloor 100/N \rfloor$, where $N$ is the parallel batch number for homogeneous devices.
-To guarantee that the batch size is at least 1, we have $N\in [1,100]$.
-Due to the limited number of the split points and parallel batch numbers, the optimal pair $\{P_{opt}, N_{opt}\}$ is determined by exhaustive search.
-Specifically, VGG5 and ResNet18 are trained using all possible $\{N, P\}$ pairs in \PipeLearn, and the pair with the shortest training time is considered optimal.
+The optimal split point $P_{opt}$ and parallel batch number $N_{opt}$ can be found by exhaustively searching given a finite search space.
+As shown in Table~\ref{table:structure} and Table~\ref{table:large-structure}, VGG-5, ResNet-18, MobileNetV3-Small, VGG-16, ResNet-101 and MobileNetV3-Large consist of 5, 10, 15, 16, 35 and 19 sequential layers, respectively.
+We have $P\in [1,5]$ for VGG-5, $P\in [1,10]$ for ResNet-18, $P\in [1,15]$ for MobileNetV3-Small, $P\in [1,16]$ for VGG-16, $P\in [1,35]$ for ResNet-101 and $P\in [1,16]$ for MobileNetV3-Large.
+Note that DNNs, such as ResNet-18 and ResNet-101, have parallel branches that cannot be split.
+In this case, only connections between sequential layers can be selected as split points.
+Assuming batch size for FL is $B$, since the batch size for \PiPar\ $\lfloor B/N \rfloor$ is no less than 1, we have $N\in [1,B]$.
+To exhaustively search for the optimal pair $\{P_{opt}, N_{opt}\}$, the DNNs are trained for one iteration using all possible $\{P, N\}$ pairs in \PiPar, and the pair with the shortest training time is considered optimal.

-$T_{P,N}$ denotes the training time for each epoch given $P$ and $N$.
-Equation~\ref{eq:score} is used to score the selected parameters.

-where $0 < score \leq 1$.
-The higher the score the better.
-When the selected parameters are optimal, the score is 1.

-The experimental results for the parameters selected by our approach and the optimal parameters are shown in Table~\ref{table:opt-exp}. \PipeLearn\ selects the optimal parameters in 4 out of 6 experiments.
-In only two experiments (VGG5 under WiFi and ResNet under 4G), the parameters selected by our approach are not the optimal ones.
-However, in these cases, our approach selects near-optimal split points, and their scores are closes to 1 (0.96 and 0.98).